Jolak5/kanban-copy/group-capstone/setup_kanban_board.md

 ### Project requirements

 - Join a Zoom call with your team.
+Only o ne person needs to copy the board on behalf of entire team but everybody should help during the call.
 - Create an empty repository for your group project.
 - Follow the steps described in the [curriculum-tools-copy-projects](https://github.com/microverseinc/curriculum-tools-copy-projects).
 - Open the GitHub project (Kanban board) in your team repo.